Migrate from Protolock

 Note that configuration can be provided via the --config

-flag on the command line if you do not want to have a configuration file.
+flag on the command line if you don't want to have a configuration file.

 Protolock rules to buf